ractivejs/ractivejs.github.io/legacy/0.6/new Ractive({...}).md

 })
 ```

-The full list of initialisation options is {{{createLink 'Options' 'covered here'}}}.
+The full list of initialisation options is [covered here](Options.md).

 ## Initialising `Ractive.extend`

-Ractive offers an {{{createLink 'Ractive.extend()' 'extend'}}} method for standard javascript prototypical inheritance:
+Ractive offers an [extend](Ractive.extend().md) method for standard javascript prototypical inheritance:

 ```js
 var MyRactive = Ractive.extend({
 	template: '#mytemplate'
 })
 ```
-The same {{{createLink 'Options' 'initialisation options'}}} can be supplied to the extend method, plus some additional options.
+The same [initialisation options](Options.md) can be supplied to the extend method, plus some additional options.

 These are instantiated in exactly the same way as above, supplying any additional options: